SSH

 Copy

-We then lift the service
+We then start the service

 !systemctl enable ssh